Are You Taking Full Advantage of Your Veterans Benefits?

 It is important to note that one is still able to leave their house for certain conditions without jeopardizing their homebound status.
 For instance, one can leave their home to attend church, seek medical attention, go to adult day care, attend a funeral, or go to a family event.

-The criterion for a veteran to be determined as housebound are pretty clear in regards to the VA; a senior veteran must be permanently disabled and given a disability rating of 100%, in addition to meeting one other requirement, as discussed above.
-That being said, what qualifies a veteran as 100% permanently disabled?
-A variety of issues may be cause for qualification and includes mental problems, like anxiety and depression, as well as a number of physical illnesses, such as cancer, diabetes, heart conditions, and late stage Parkinson’s disease.
+A variety of issues may be cause for qualification including mental problems, like anxiety and depression, as well as a number of physical illnesses, such as cancer, diabetes, heart conditions, and late stage Parkinson’s disease.